gauravsoni119/postify/answers.md

 > What are the pros and cons of immutability?
 > **Pros of immutability**:

-- Predictable Behavior: Immutable objects cannot be changed unexpectedly, leading to more predictable code behavior.
+- **Predictable Behavior**: Immutable objects cannot be changed unexpectedly, leading to more predictable code behavior.
 This will reduce bugs related to unexpected side-effects.
-- Functional Programming: Immutability is a core principle in functional programming paradigms.
+- **Functional Programming**: Immutability is a core principle in functional programming paradigms.
 Pure functions are easier to test, reason about, and compose together, which can lead to more maintainable and modular code.
-- Optimized Memory Usage: Although creating new objects every time might cause extra memory overhead, in certain scenarios, it can also provide memory optimizations.
+- **Optimized Memory Usage**: Although creating new objects every time might cause extra memory overhead, in certain scenarios, it can also provide memory optimizations.
 For example, technique such as `Structural sharing`, used in persistent data structures, enable efficient reuse of unchanged parts, minimizing memory consumption.
-- Performance Optimization: In some scenarios, immutability can improve performance.
+- **Performance Optimization**: In some scenarios, immutability can improve performance.
 For example, implementing memoization is much easier with immutable data structures.

 **Cons of immutability**:

-- Memory Overhead: Creating new objects for every change can lead to increased memory usage.
+- **Memory Overhead**: Creating new objects for every change can lead to increased memory usage.
-- Complexity: Writing code using immutable patterns may require additional logic or libraries, making the codebase more complex.
+- **Complexity**: Writing code using immutable patterns may require additional logic or libraries, making the codebase more complex.
-- Learning Curve: If you are working in the team, then everyone should be aware of it and have strong understanding of `functional programming`.
+- **Learning Curve**: If you are working in the team, then everyone should be aware of it and have strong understanding of `functional programming`.
 It can take time for teams to become proficient in working with immutable data structures.
-- Performance: In certain scenarios, frequent creation of new objects(especially in case of large data structures) can lead to performance degradation.
+- **Performance**: In certain scenarios, frequent creation of new objects(especially in case of large data structures) can lead to performance degradation.

 > How can you achieve immutability in your own code?
 > To achieve immutability in our code, we can follow these practices: